caplaz/home-assistant-sfpuc/README.md

 1. **Open HACS**: Go to HACS in your Home Assistant sidebar
 2. **Navigate to Integrations**: Click on "Integrations"
 3. **Search and Install**:
-   - Search for "SF Water" in HACS
+   - Search for "San Francisco Water Power Sewer" in HACS
    - Click on it and select "Download"
    - Choose the latest version
 4. **Restart Home Assistant**: Required for the integration to load